System Design Space

 Practical value

-Useful for platform and product teams that want to reduce API sprawl and move toward engineering excellence.
+Useful for platform and product teams that want to reduce API sprawl and make design rules enforceable.

 What is inside the book: content map

-The book starts with contract discipline rather than protocol details: why teams need a shared resource language and how to treat APIs as long-lived interfaces.
+The book starts with contract discipline rather than HTTP details: why teams need a shared resource language and how to treat APIs as long-lived interfaces.

-• Contract as product: consumers, boundaries, and fitness criteria.
+• Contract as product: consumers, API boundaries, and product-level decisions.

-• Naming and URI patterns as a way to lower cognitive load.
+• Consistent URI patterns and naming rules as a way to reduce cognitive load.

 The next part explains how to keep operations predictable: what should be standard by default and when custom actions are justified.